Why is Medical Technology Innovation so Hard?

 To address healthcare challenges, the current business models need renovation and a shift toward patients’ needs.
 Achieving this target can only happen with technological and business innovation.
 As highlighted by TimBrown, innovation requires three pillars: human needs, technology feasibility, and business viability.
 During the COVID-19 pandemic, the shifted toward health technology (Figure 1) presented one of the tools that the healthcare system used to overcome the lockdown barriers and reduce face-to-face contact, mainly with vulnerable patients (Four Reasons to Expand Mobile Technology Usage in Medical Innovation).

 Although the several benefits of med-tech, it is not widely adopted in the medical sector and facing challenges.
 Barriers may vary from one healthcare system to another, yet small and medium enterprises (SMEs) face general challenges.
+The below video shows

 What is Medical Technology?

 Before jumping to explore medical technology barriers, there should be a clear definition of the medical technology covered in this article.
 Generally, medical technology applications extend to medical and surgical instruments and facilities.
 In some definitions, drugs are listed as medical technology.
 The Med-Tech involves various applications related to patient’s experience, such as disease prevention, diagnosis, monitoring and treatment (Figure 2).
 Medical technology administration can be full by clinicians, patients and clinicians, or entirely administered by patients.